The Bahamas will refinance part of its debt to protect its famous turquoise waters

 Together, the deals protect conservation areas larger than the Gulf of Mexico, she said.

-The agreement with the Bahamian government marks the first time a private investor provides a co-guarantee and a private insurer provides credit insurance.
+The agreement with the Bahamian government marks the first time a private investor, Builders Vision, provides a co-guarantee and a private insurer, AXA XL, provides credit insurance.
 It’s also the first time that the project includes climate change mitigation commitments, according to The Nature Conservancy.

 Smith said officials will likely use some of the money to protect, restore and manage the mangrove ecosystem, which stores carbon dioxide, a greenhouse gas, better than tropical forests.
 Officials also are looking to protect other ecosystems including seagrass, which also absorbs carbon dioxide, helping counter global warming.